-In this Go Las Vegas Pass review, we’ll explore how the pass works, explain what is included, and determine if the pass is worth it for you.
-Enjoy!
+In this Go City Las Vegas Pass review, we explore how the pass works, explain what is included, and determine if the pass is worth it for you.

-But,that doesn’t mean you shouldn’t go!
-It just means you should look for ways to cut your expenses without sacrificing your experiences.
+That doesn’t mean you shouldn’t go!
+It just means you should look for ways to cut expenses without sacrificing experiences.
 Luckily, there are a few attractions passes that claim to do just that.

 Let’s do it!